NetoECommerce/Skeletal/testing.md

 Param `syn` is used in the ajax function as the 'async' property.

-Param `fns` is used once the ajax function comes back as a success.
+Param `fns` is used once the ajax function comes back.

+We do an ajax request, if the request was a success we store the response in a variable rdata which is a two part Array.
+We split the two Array parts into two variables:

+`var code = rdata[0].toUpperCase();`
+`var rdata = rdata[1];`

 ### $.soap_input_opt(rdata, def, vds)

+If there is not a param `rdata` and it is not an instance of an Object, it will make param `rdata` an empty object.
+It will then return `$.soap_default_data(rdata, def, vds)`.

 ### $.soap_default_opt(rdata, def[,vds])